dvho/complete-diff/README.md

 ## Requirements

 - **Unix-like shell**: The script requires a Unix-like shell environment, e.g. those included with macOS (`bash`, `zsh`, `dash`, `ksh`, `tcsh`, `csh` or others).
-- **awk**: This utility is part of the POSIX standard and is included by default in macOS.
+- **sed**: This utility is part of the POSIX standard and is included by default in macOS.

 ## Usage